 - Medical complications such as angina, heart attack, strokes, etc.

-- If you have been diagnosed with cancer requiring surgery, chemo or radiotherapy.
+- If you’ve been diagnosed with cancer requiring surgery, chemo, or radiotherapy.

 - If you retired early due to ill health.

-The pros of taking out an enhanced lifetime mortgage plan allows you to enjoy several benefits which include but are not limited to:
+An enhanced lifetime mortgage plan allows you to enjoy several benefits, including:

-- It offers you a more significant lump sum than the standard equity release schemes.
+- A more significant amount of cash than offered by the standard equity release schemes.

-- It allows lower interest rates than the standard equity release schemes.
+- Lower interest rates than the standard equity release schemes.

 - The equity you unlock can allow you to make some much-needed home modifications if your medical issues are mobility-related.

-- Even after taking the maximum amount of cash, the plan stills safeguards you with the ‘no negative equity guarantee’ scheme.
+- Even after unlocking a larger amount of cash, you’re still safeguarded with the ‘no negative equity guarantee‘.5

 - The questionnaire you complete is simple and straightforward, and the whole process is generally stress-free.

-- By unlocking the maximum enhanced equity release, you might leave little or no inheritance.
+- By unlocking the maximum enhanced equity release, you might have little or no inheritance left to pass on.

-- The plan could take longer to set up if your lender requires you to provide a doctor’s report.
+- The plans could take longer to set up if your broker requires you to provide a doctor’s report.

 - Taking a more considerable lump sum might affect your entitlement to means-tested benefits.

-- The companies could levy early repayment charges if you decide to settle the plan earlier than intended.
+- The companies could levy early repayment charges if you decide to settle the plans earlier than intended.

 - The Aviva Lifestyle Flexi Plan provides you with a lower interest rate if the maximum amount isn’t required.

-- More2Life gives you an enhanced drawdown facility with an increased cash reserve for future use.
+- More2Life offers you an enhanced drawdown facility with an increased cash reserve for future use.

-- Just Retirement then goes on to give you a more comprehensive Lifestyle Questionnaire which considers other conditions that most equity release plans don’t cite.
+- Just Retirement gives you a more comprehensive lifestyle questionnaire which considers other conditions that most equity release plans don’t cite.

-How is the Enhanced Lifetime Mortgage Plan Calculated?
+How Is an Impaired Lifetime Mortgage Plan Calculated?

-The ‘impaired’ lifetime mortgage scheme calculation is dependent on the age of the youngest proprietor and the property’s portfolio.
-However, if there is any impairment, then the lender will undertake more calculations to ensure you get the maximum amount as per your circumstances.
+An impaired lifetime mortgage plan calculation is dependent on the age of the youngest homeowner and the property’s portfolio.
+However, if there’s any impairment, the lender will undertake more calculations to ensure you get the highest amount suited to your circumstances.

-For more information on these plans and more though, be sure to click here and see how much equity you can release and chat with an expert for free.
+For more information on these plans and more though, be sure to click here and see how much equity you can release and get in touch with an expert free of charge.